Give audiobooks, support local bookstores! Start gifting

 Log in Create account

-The story of Australia’s black convicts has been erased from our history.
-Recovering it in this deeply researched, fascinating and profoundly illuminating book, Santilla Chingaipe offers a fresh understanding of this fatal shore, and shows how empire, slavery, race and memory have shaped who we are.
+The story of Australia’s Black convicts has been all but erased from our history.
+In recovering their lives, Santilla Chingaipe offers a fresh understanding of this fatal shore, showing how empire, slavery, race and memory have shaped our nation.

-But although some of these lives were often documented and their likenesses depicted (including in the National Portrait Gallery), their stories have been erased from history: even their descendants are often unaware of their ancestry.
+But although some of these lives were documented and their likenesses hang in places like the National Portrait Gallery, even their descendants are often unaware of their existence.

 Santilla Chingaipe is a filmmaker, historian and author, whose work explores settler colonialism, slavery, and postcolonial migration in Australia.
 Chingaipe’s critically acclaimed and award-winning documentary Our African Roots is streaming on SBS On Demand; Black Convicts builds on the research for that, taking it further.
 The recipient of several awards, she was also recognised at the United Nations as one of the most influential people of African descent in the world in 2019.
 She is a regular contributor to The Saturday Paper, and served as a member of the Federal Government’s Advisory Group on Australia-Africa Relations.
 Chingaipe is the founder of Behind The Screens, an annual program supported by VicScreen, aimed at increasing the representation of people historically excluded from the Australian film industry.
 She is based in Melbourne.